Alaska Foreclosure Laws and Procedures

 To officially begin an Alaska foreclosure, the trustee records a notice of default in the appropriate recording district not less than 30 days after the default and not less than 90 days before the sale.
 Then, the trustee mails a copy to you (the trustor in the trust deed) and various other parties by certified mail within ten days after recording the notice.
 (Alaska Stat. § 34.20.070).

-Instead of mailing the notice, the trustee may instead personally deliver a copy of the notice of default to you and the other parties within 20 days after recording it.
-But if the property doesn't have a structure and no one's present on the property at the time of delivery, the trustee may place the notice on the property.
+Instead of mailing the notice, the trustee may personally deliver a copy of the notice of default to you and the other parties within 20 days after recording it.
+But if the property doesn't have a structure and no one is present at the time of delivery, the trustee may place the notice on the property.
 If access to the property is restricted due to road conditions, gates, or other barriers, the trustee may post it as close as practicable to the property.
 (Alaska Stat. § 34.20.070).

 The trustee also has to: